capyfile/capyfile/README.md

 ### 1. Prepare the service definition file.

 The service definition file is a file that describes the file processing pipeline.
+This file can be JSON or YAML.

 Top level of the configuration file is the `service` object.
 It holds the processors that hold the operations.